 The broad public lack of understanding of the Bill of Rights generally also applies to specific Bill of Rights provisions.
-For example, to commemorate the two hundredth anniversary of the First Amendment, the American Society of Newspaper Editors commissioned a survey of public opinions about free speech.
-Virtually all of the respondents expressed a generalized belief in free speech, but substantial numbers "understood" free speech as not protecting expression concerning numerous controversial or sensitive subjects.
-In short, many respondents believed in the abstract idea of free speech, but not in its actual enforcement.
+For example, to commemorate the 200th anniversary of the First Amendment, the American Society of Newspaper Editors commissioned a survey of public opinions about free speech.
+Virtually all respondents expressed a generalized belief in free speech, but substantial numbers "understood" free speech as not protecting expression concerning numerous controversial or sensitive subjects.
+In short, many respondents believed in the abstract idea of free speech but not in actually enforcing it.